 Music is such a personal thing, it's a good idea to sit down together and decide what you want to say through song.

 That just about covers the most important part of the day - the actual getting married bit and the rest of your planning will be for the reception and possibly your honeymoon, so here is where your celebrant registers all your legal paperwok and wishes you all the best.

-For more information about getting married - please check out our TCN website... oh, and congratulations!
+For more information about getting married - please check out The Celebrants Network website... oh, and congratulations!